samny/grunt-coffee-percolator/README.md

 > Soulwire's CakeFile Percolator ported to grunt task
 > For usage and documentation, see Soulwire's repo at https://github.com/soulwire/Coffee-Percolator

+## Release History

+Original authors not replying any Pull Request, so this project was taken over and pushed to a new NPM

+`grunt-coffee-percolator-v2`

 ## Getting Started
 This plugin requires Grunt `~0.4.1`